-One third (or the number nearest one third) of the Trustees must retire at each AGM, those longest in office retiring first and the choice between any of equal service being made by drawing lots.
-Each trustee may serve for up to six years and may be elected by the board to act as an officer of the Institute.
-Current officers include Chair, two Deputy Chairs, Chair of the Finance and General Purposes Committee and Chair of the Appointments Committee.
+One third (or the number nearest one third) of the Trustees must retire each year, those longest in office retiring first and the choice between any of equal service being made by drawing lots.
+Current officers include Chair, Deputy Chair, Chair of the Finance and General Purposes Committee.
 A three-year term is applied to all officer appointments unless it is felt by the board that a longer term is necessary to ensure continuity and consistency.
 This provision is not within the constitution but is followed in accordance with governance best practice.
 Trustees must retire from all officer positions when they retire as a trustee.